 The 16 way bend bus switching matrix allows you to apply various kinds of comb filters, pseudo ring modulation, bit crushing, distortion, and what can only be described as audio smearingâ¢ to any affect that uses the sample RAM in any respect.
 Each switch has a certain effect that is usually associated with it, although its effect can be altered depending on which other switches are activated simultaneously.
 You have to activate more than one switch at a time for any effect to work, but when two or more switches are activated their associated effects will combine to produce something entirely new.
 The demos below do tend to highlight the savagely brutal end of what this machine can do, but thats only because its more fun!
 It is very keen on distorting sounds way beyond the outer limits of what is strictly healthy, but it's also capable of producing a range of more subtle and sometimes strangely beautiful alien sounds.

-The unit may very occasionally crash and lock to one effect when you quickly change preset effects with the clock speed set low.
+The unit does very occasionally crash and lock to one effect when you quickly change preset effects with the clock speed set low.
 For some reason this mainly happens with the filter effects, but with a little practise it is completely avoidable and simply restarting the thing resets it.

 Below are some demos of what this machine is now capable of.
 The first is a fairly long and brutal destruction of a very simple pattern supplied by a Yamaha RM1X.
 The second demonstrates what can be done to delays, and shows what can be created by the unit itself without an input when the mods are applied to the reverb effects.
 The third demo is the result of processing a breakbeat, again from a RM1X.
 The fourth is a stereo ambience and the final demo is a continuation of the first, only with more of a bad trip feel to it.